-FIP1L1-PDGFRA testing is ordered when CBCs indicate that someone has persistently elevated numbers of eosinophils and other causes like allergies, asthma, parasitic infections, adrenal insufficiency, and lymphoma have been ruled out.
+FIP1L1-PDGFRA testing is ordered when CBCs indicate that you have persistently elevated numbers of eosinophils and other causes like allergies, asthma, parasitic infections, adrenal insufficiency, and lymphoma have already been ruled out.

-Testing may be ordered after an abnormal eosinophil count when HES is suspected due to a person's signs and symptoms.
-HES and leukemias (either acute or chronic) may have similar presentations, but sometimes there are no early symptoms and the conditions are found only through a routine CBC.
+Testing may be ordered after an abnormal eosinophil count when HES is suspected due to your signs and symptoms.
+(Sometimes there are no early symptoms and the conditions are found only through a routine CBC.)

 Examples of common HES signs and symptoms include:

 - Cough, wheezing, shortness of breath

 - Swelling under the skin around the eyes and lips, in the throat, or on the hands and feet